 Doxycycline has been associated with rare instances of hepatic injury, generally arising within 1 to 2 weeks of starting therapy, sometimes with a history of previous administration of the agent without injury.
 The pattern of injury ranges from hepatocellular to cholestatic and is probably most commonly mixed.
 The onset is often abrupt and can be accompanied by signs of hypersensitivity, such as fever, rash and eosinophilia (DRESS syndrome).
 Recovery is usually rapid and usually complete within 4 to 6 weeks.
 However, instances of severe and prolonged cholestatic liver injury have been reported with oral doxycycline.
-The autoimmune like hepatitis that has been described with minocycline has not been linked to doxycycline, despite similarities in chemical structure and similar indications and uses.
+The autoimmune like hepatitis that has been described with minocycline has not been linked to doxycycline, despite similarities in chemical structure and similar indications and uses perhaps because it is used less frequency in a low dose, long-term regimen.
 High dose intravenous doxycycline can cause acute fatty liver typical of that caused by intravenous tetracycline, particularly in susceptible patients such as pregnant women.
-For these reasons, the duration and dose of parenteral doxycycline therapy should be minimized.
+This type of injury is, however, quite rare.
+Nevertheless, for these reasons, the duration and dose of parenteral doxycycline therapy should be minimized.

 Mechanism of Injury

 The cause of the idiosyncratic liver injury associated with doxycycline is unknown, but several features (short latency, recurrence with re-exposure) suggest an immunoallergic etiology.